 Just like physical schools, online high schools can be divided into two broad categories of public and private schools.
 And just like physical schools, the differences between the two types can be broken down like so:

 Online public high schools (which can also be charter schools) use state-licensed and certified teachers, charge NO tuition, follow state education standards, and award you with a legal high school diploma upon completion of the required credits and courses.
 These schools are government funded, just like physical public schools.

 Online private high schools follow their own education requirements and standards (rather than state standards), charge tuition, and will ultimately award you with a high school diploma once you have completed the program.
 These schools are privately funded, just like with physical private schools.

 Whether private or public, many online schools require their students to be a resident of the state or a particular school district, while other schools accept students who live in any state or school district (or students who have no fixed address).
 Other online schools accept out-of-state students, but charge them tuition that in-state students do not have to pay.
 Ultimately, it's up to the applicant to double-check whether the school of their choice has any restrictions based on a student's address.

 Not every state has an online public school, so students who live in one of these states (or students who have no fixed address) and want to attend high school online must either enroll in an online school that accepts out of state students or in a private online high school.

 If money is your main concern, then public school is definitely the way to go.

 List of All Free Online High Schools in the US

-Because we're focusing on only the free online high schools in this article, we are only listing online public high schools in the US.
+Because we're focusing on only the free online high schools in this article, we're only listing online public high schools in the U.S.

-After the list of the online public schools in the States, we will give a breakdown of the benefits of attending an online high school and whether or not it could be the right fit for you.
+After the list of the online public schools in the States, we'll give a breakdown of the benefits of attending an online high school and whether or not it could be the right fit for you.